google/highway/g3doc/quick_reference.md

 ## Usage modes

-A project or module using SIMD can choose to integrate into its callers via static or dynamic dispatch.
+Highway can compile for multiple CPU targets, choosing the best available at runtime (dynamic dispatch), or compile for a single CPU target without runtime overhead (static dispatch).
 Examples of both are provided in examples/.

-Static dispatch means choosing the single CPU target at compile-time.
-This does not require any setup nor per-call overhead.

-Dynamic dispatch means generating implementations for multiple targets and choosing the best available at runtime.
-Uses the same source code as static, plus `#define HWY_TARGET_INCLUDE` and `#include "third_party/highway/hwy/foreach_target.h"`.
+Dynamic dispatch uses the same source code as static, plus `#define HWY_TARGET_INCLUDE`, `#include "hwy/foreach_target.h"` and `HWY_DYNAMIC_DISPATCH`.

 ## Headers